 Food is always the focus at River Cottage, and you’ll tuck into a meal of delicious local, seasonal fare with lots of tasters along the way too!

-There will be time to chat to your fellow cookery course scholars and the River Cottage team, before jumping on the tractor to take you back up the hill at 5pm.
+There will be time to chat to your fellow cookery course scholars and the River Cottage team, before heading back up the hill at 5pm.

 Please note: This is a guide to the activities that will make up your course at River Cottage.
 This is by no means set in stone and will depend on seasonal availability.